ivalette/Getting-and-Cleaning-Data-Course-Project/CookBook.md

 - "tidy" is the final dataset with 180 rows and 70 variables.
 We export this dataset as a flat file called "tidy_data".
 This file is the end result of this assignment

-##Variable Descriptions from step 1 - Merges the training and the test sets to create one data set.
+##Variable Descriptions from Step 1 - Merges the training and the test sets to create one data set.
 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

-##Variable Reduction from step 2 - Extracts only the measurements on the mean and standard deviation for each measurement.
+##Variable Reduction from Step 2 - Extracts only the measurements on the mean and standard deviation for each measurement.
 The run_analysis scrip only extracts the mean and standard deviation content in the original X_test and X_train datasets.
 The set of variables that were estimated from these signals are:

 mean(): Mean value